La Follette Wines

 California’s North Coast growing region was chosen as the major grape source for La Follette Wines’ initial releases due to its incredible assortment of growing areas and the diversity of climate and soils it offers to the band of farmers that have made the North Coast one of California’s premier growing areas.

-La Follette Wines is owned by Pete and Terri Kight who also own well-respected Quiver Vineyards in Sonoma’s Dry Creek Valley, as well as the highly acclaimed Torbreck Vintners in Australia’s Barossa Valley.
+La Follette Wines is owned by Pete and Terri Kight who also own the well-respected Quivira Vineyards in Sonoma’s Dry Creek Valley, as well as the highly acclaimed Torbreck Vintners in Australia’s Barossa Valley.
 Kight is the CEO of electronic bill pay pioneer CheckFree and an avid devotee of fine wines.

 Map of the area